When to Use and How Can it Help?

 As a substitute for basic dog obedience training: Sometimes clients will call an animal communicator about problems with dogs not following basic obedience commands.
 Animal communication can effectively supplement dog training by helping dogs understand why their people want and need them to do certain things.
 However, animal communication cannot replace the basic obedience training many dogs need.
 Dogs deserve our help to learn to live in our human homes and human culture, amidst our rules of what is acceptable and what is not.
 To learn these things for their safety and our peace of mind, dogs can benefit tremendously from the specialized help of a professional dog trainer.
 In fact, if more humans enlisted the help of dog trainers for these things, less dogs would be surrendered to shelters for "not being trained."

-To find a dog trainer near you who uses a humane, gentle, positive reinforcement style, who is very unlikely to subscribe to "choke and harm" methods of training, contact the following and ask for local references:
+To find a dog trainer near you who uses a humane, gentle, positive reinforcement style, who is very unlikely to subscribe to "choke and harm" methods of training, scan the following web site listing and ask for local references:

 American Dog Trainers Network for tips on how to choose a dog trainer